-The Prosecution is not seeking the Chamber's intervention at this stage with respect to the request for [REDACTED] in paragraph 12 of the Request for Assistance; this application is restricted to the request for financial and other information specifically identified in paragraphs 9 to 11 thereof, referred to throughout this submission as the "Records Request".
+The Prosecution is not seeking the Chamber's intervention at this stage with respect to the request for freezing of assets in paragraph 12 of the Request for Assistance; this application is restricted to the request for financial and other information specifically identified in paragraphs 9 to 11 thereof, referred to throughout this submission as the "Records Request".

-- 7. Since the issuance of the Records Request, there have been several filings on the state of GoK's cooperation with the Court.4 In May 2013, the Prosecution foreshadowed its intention to seek relief under Article 87(7) if the GoK did not subsequently comply with the Records Request.5 - The GoK's initial response to the Records Request is dated 14 June 2012.
-In it, [REDACTED]. - 9.
-On 7 August 2012, the GoK informed the Prosecution that it had forwarded the request to the Ministry of Finance.6 On 11 September 2012, the Prosecution wrote a candid letter to the GoK, noting:
+- 7. Since the issuance of the Records Request, there have been several filings on the state of GoK's cooperation with the Court.
+In May 2013, the Prosecution foreshadowed its intention to seek relief under Article 87(7) if the GoK did not subsequently comply with the Records Request. - 8.
+The GoK's initial response to the Records Request is dated 14 June 2012.
+In it, the GoK asked for more detailed information or a schedule of items requested.
+In fact, as was agreed between members of the OTP and the Attorney General of Kenya at a meeting on 25 July 2012, no additional information was required from the OTP in order for the Records Request to be complied with. - On 7 August 2012, the GoK informed the Prosecution that it had forwarded the request to the Ministry of Finance.
+On 11 September 2012, the Prosecution wrote a candid letter to the GoK, noting: